Trinity Healthcare Center

 Since 2019 · 7 years of data 38 deficiencies

-Inspection Scorecard Info This scorecard compares key inspection, citation, and complaint metrics at this facility against the Mississippi state average.
+Inspection Scorecard Info This scorecard compares key inspection, deficiency, and complaint metrics at this facility against the Mississippi state average.
 Metrics rated ≥15% worse than average are highlighted in red; those ≥15% better are highlighted in green.

 Since 2019 vs. Mississippi state average